Today, I have something really incredible to share…

 - Break the wind,

-So why carry all the extra weight of tent poles?
+So why carry the extra weight of poles?

-Jason will show you how to build a tarp shelter in under 5 minutes below:
+See how to build a tarp shelter in under 5 minutes:

 ↓ How To Build A Tarp Shelter & Conquer The Elements